 Management estimates discount rates using pre-tax rates that reflect current market assessments of the time value of money and the risks specific to the CGUs.
 The growth rates are based on industry forecasts.

 Based on calculations performed, management is of the view that no impairment charges are required.
-For the scaffolding services CGU, any reasonably possible change to the key assumptions applied is not likely to cause the recoverable amounts to be below the carrying amount.
-The marine deck equipment CGU can withstand a 0.2% decrease in average growth rate, or a 0.1% increase in discount rate, before the recoverable amount is likely to fall below the carrying amount.
+Any reasonably possible change to the key assumptions applied is not likely to cause the recoverable amount to be below the carrying amount.